drdaemos/xc5-docs/en/basics/skin_file_substitution.md

 Using file substitution system, you create either `skins/theme_tweaker/customer/order/invoice/parts/bottom.twig` with modified content, or go through the whole skin defining process and after that create `skins/new_skin/customer/order/invoice/parts/bottom.twig` file (let's just assume that skin registers its path as `new_skin/customer`).

+{% note info %}
+If you need to modify this template for a mailed invoice, you have to use `skins/new_skin/mail/common/order/invoice/parts/bottom.twig` (in case of separate skin module).
+Also, starting from 5.3.2 version, you can create `skins/theme_tweaker/mail/common/order/invoice/parts/bottom.twig` with modified content.
+{% endnote %}

 One way or another, the result is:

 ![]({{site.baseurl}}/attachments/ref_skin_substitution/after.png)